manymoments/manymoments.github.io/_posts/2019-12-07-asynchrony-uncommitted-lower-bound.md

     Formally $Y \xrightarrow{e=(p,m)} Z$ is 1-committed and so  $Y \xrightarrow{e=(p,m)} Z \xrightarrow{e'=(p',m')} Z''$ is  1-committed.
 But $Y \xrightarrow{e=(p,m)} Y' \xrightarrow{e=(p,m)} Z'$ is 0-committed.
 This is a contradiction because $Z''$ and $Z'$ have exactly the same configuration and pending messages.

     3.2.
-If $p=p'$ then the committed value must change between the world where $p$ receives $m$ before it receives $m'$ relative to the world where $p$ receives $m'$ before it receives $m$!
+If $p=p'$, then the committed value must change between the world where $p$ receives $m$ before it receives $m'$ relative to the world where $p$ receives $m'$ before it receives $m$!
 But what if $p$ crashes?
 These two worlds will be indistinguishable to the rest of the parties!
-Moreover $p$ does not need to crash, it can just be slow!
+Moreover, $p$ does not need to crash; it can just be slow!

     Formally, consider some execution where party $p$ crashes at $Y$.
 So there must be some $Y \stackrel{\sigma}{\rightsquigarrow} D$ where $D$ is a deciding configuration and $\sigma$ does not contain party $p$.
 But if party $p$ was just slow then $Y \stackrel{\sigma}{\rightsquigarrow} D \xrightarrow{e} D'$ must be a configuration where all parties other than $p$ have decided.